Rowlando13/plain-text-notes/docs/source/general/plain_text_notes.rst

    checkout -b <NEW_BRANCH> = in local repo create branch "new branch" based on last commit from master.

-You should feel like text is too dense and the sections are very clear.
-The notes format is for your personal notes.
-As a coder you read a lot.
-Whether for learning purposes or to have a section of documentation that is more convenient for you, you will create a ton of notes.
-You want to be able to scan or control f the doc and easily jump between sections.
-You made these notes, so you know exactly whats in them.
-When you get to the right section, you want it all on the page.
-You can quickly scan to the right line and read it, just like code.
+You should feel like the text is too dense and the sections are very clear.
+Plain Text Notes format is for your personal notes.
+As a coder you will read a lot.
+Whether for learning purposes or to have a section of documentation that is more convenient for you, you should create a ton of notes.
+Since you will have a lot of text, you want it to be very compact but easily navigable.
+You can navigate section to section very easily since they are visible and you made them all, and when you get to the right section, you want it all on the screen.

-You should also feel that the writing might not be perfectly clear to you.
+You should also feel that the writing is not be perfectly clear to you.
 You want to write the minimum so that YOU can look back at it in 3-6 months and know exactly what you meant.

 You should also see the reason for the 80 character soft limit.
-If it does not kill you to keep it to 80 characters, then it much nice to read.
+If it does not kill you to keep it to 80 characters, then it much nicer to read.
 When I was first learning what exactly a commit was doing, I could not fit it in 80 characters.
 That is fine.
+See the line that starts: commit -m "<My Django Girls app, first commit>" ...

 Plain text notes as a full spec.
 -----------------------------------

 *  File type: utf-8 encoded plain text
 *  Writing style: Prefer phrases to complete sentence.
 Maximum clarity with minimum text.
 *  File name: <topic> <subtopic> .txt , eg "Python 3 datetime.txt".
-The subtopic is optional
+The subtopic is optional.
 *  Symbol substitution:

       *  substitution start and stop symbol: ``<`` ``>``
       *  The command ``git status`` would be written as is since you just type it in.
 The command ``git remote add url`` would be written as git remote add <url.com>, since you have to replace <url.com> with an actual url.
       *  The default substitution start and stop symbols may not be suitable for all conditions and can be set on a per document basis.
       *  The text between < and > may hint at how the text is formatted it , eg git config --global user.email <you@gmail.com>.

 *  There are only 3 division levels available in a document.

       *  The section name is indented 12 spaces, ie 3 tabes of 4 spaces.
 The number of spaces per tab may vary by user preference between 2 and 4.
       *  The paragraph name is aligned left.
       *  The sub statements are preceded by <> and one space.

       .. code-block:: text
          :caption: <Topic> <subtopic>.txt